“The acting and direction are very much capable… [w]hat gives me pause about Belle is the screenplay.”

 Belle is essentially your basic British costume drama, but it includes the added element of a racial minority thrust into an overwhelmingly white environment in significantly unenlightened times.
 Indeed, Dido Elizabeth Belle was a very real person, who lived from 1761 to 1804, and she can be seen, depicted with her half-sister Elizabeth Murray, in a 1779 painting which plays a part towards the end of the movie.
 Director Amma Asante does a good job at showcasing the characters and visual environment, as well as allowing her actors to flourish and develop their roles to the best of their ability.
 That’s all well and good, and you’ll hear no complaint from me here.
 The most notable performance comes from the lead, Gugu Mbatha-Raw, largely unknown by audiences outside of the UK before the release of this film.
 Despite playing a character essentially disallowed by her circumstances to have any genuine or substantial emotional release, much is conveyed through the subtleties of the delivery of her dialogue, and the result is a showing of remarkable depth and nuance.
 Her supporting actors, which include the aforementioned Wilkinson, Penelope Wilton, and Miranda Richardson, all work at the marvelous capacity we have come to know them for.

 The acting and direction are very much capable, as you have likely inferred.
 What gives me pause about Belle is the screenplay, written by Misan Sagay.
 It gets all of the facts in order and presented in a followable way, and it isn’t too long either, with the film as a whole coming in at 104 minutes, which is just about right, but when it comes to a thorough examination of what it’s very likely the real Dido Belle experienced, it comes up disappointingly short.
 There’s only one moment shown where she is on the receiving end of genuine racial hostility, and even that seems to be rushed over, as if the movie is afraid of dwelling on the concept of showing unpleasantness head-on, as opposed to mentioning it in more opaque passing reference.
-This is not a request to generate a traumatizing or staggeringly brutal 12 Years a Slave or Schindler’s List-type movie by any stretch, don’t get me wrong.
+This is not an implication that the movie should be something it is not.
 All I’m saying is that for Belle to fully acknowledge the difficulties and injustice that someone in Dido’s situation would face, despite her living in the upper class, and all but refuse to depict it head on or with any real substance, is a bit of a curious oversight in the storytelling department.
 I wouldn’t have minded if the movie was simply about individual aspects of her and her family’s life, but since the script raises the issue in numerous occasions, I expected a bigger dissection.